 Low iron and anemia are common in those diagnosed with chronic kidney disease.
 Foods with high iron content include liver, pork, chicken, beef, kidney and lima beans, and cereals with added iron.

-Absolute Companion Care, the experts in elder care in Towson, MD and the surrounding area, can help by shopping for, organizing, and preparing healthy and balanced, nutritious meals according to any prescribed dietary plan, and we’ll even tidy up the kitchen afterwards!
+Absolute Companion Care, top-rated senior care providers, can help by shopping for, organizing, and preparing healthy and balanced, nutritious meals according to any prescribed dietary plan, and we’ll even tidy up the kitchen afterwards!
 We’re also available to provide transportation to physicians’ appointments, pick up prescriptions, and provide friendly companionship to help make life with CKD easier.
-Contact us online or give us a call at 410-357-9640 to find out more about our expert elder care in Towson, MD and the surrounding communities.
+Contact us online or give us a call at 410-357-9640 to find out more about our Sparks senior care team and the surrounding communities we serve.